Mforeverr/Computer-Vision-for-Sorting-at-Laundry/README.md

 ---

 ## **Achieved Results**
-- **Detection Accuracy**: The model successfully detected objects with fairly high accuracy on the custom dataset.
+- **Detection Accuracy**: The model successfully detected objects with fairly low-mid accuracy on the custom dataset.
 - **Real-Time Performance**: Inference ran smoothly on the GPU, with a frame rate sufficient for real-time applications.
 - **Ease of Integration**: The project can easily be integrated into other applications or run independently.